 Sara Kurovski broke the glass ceiling in 2013 when she was elected the youngest and first female mayor in the history of Pleasant Hill, Iowa.
 Sara gained national attention when the story of her path to mayor was included in Sheryl Sandberg’s book, Lean in for Graduates.
 In 2015, her impact in Central Iowa was recognized as she joined the 40 under 40 list and was named the “Emerging Women of Influence” by the Business Record.
 Her passion for community betterment is seen through her involvement on the Eastern Polk Regional Development Board, Bravo Greater Des Moines Board, Des Moines Area Metropolitan Planning Organization Management Committee, Des Moines Area Regional Transit Board of Commissioners, Wastewater Reclamation Authority Management Committee, and Iowa Municipalities Worker’s Compensation Association Board.
 Sara is an advocate and supporter of 50-50 in 2020, an organization devoted to the importance of women involvement in politics.
 Sara holds a bachelor’s of science degree in communications from Truman State University and a master’s degree in public administration from Drake University.
-She has a supportive husband, Todd, and they have two loving boys who keep them on their toes.

 Justin Nadolny is a lieutenant commander in the United States Coast Guard, currently serving as military aide to vice president Michael Pence.
 A career sea-going officer, he has extensive experience conducting counter-drug, immigration enforcement, search and rescue, and national security missions.
 Most recently, he served as second in command of a 270’ cutter homeported in Key West, Florida, patrolling the Caribbean Sea and Eastern Pacific Ocean to counter the illicit transport of drugs and migrants into the United States.
 He also deployed to Manama, Bahrain, in command of a 110’ patrol boat, where he led a crew of 22 men and women patrolling the Iraq-Iran border and training the Iraqi Navy to protect critical infrastructure.
 Lieutenant Commander Nadolny holds a B.S. in management from the United States Coast Guard Academy, an M.A. in national security and strategic studies from the United States Naval War College, and an M.P.A. from The George Washington University.
-He is married to Ginny, a fellow Coast Guard officer, and together they enjoy travel and all things outdoors.

 Travis Nels is an energy industry professional who sits between the finance and strategy organizations at his firm, leading efforts to provide the analytical framework that support decision making for the most senior levels of firm leadership.
 With the energy sector experiencing seismic shifts, Nels believes that the private sector is leading the way in providing sustainable and abundant power to people around the world.
 He has managed portfolios of utility-scale renewable energy assets in multiple North American markets, representing hundreds of millions of dollars of profit and loss.
 In a previous life, he started his career as an officer in the United States Air Force, leading at the tactical, operational, and strategic levels across the active duty, National Guard, and reserve components.
 Nels is a husband and father, Carnegie New Leader, and is debating whether he should start studying for the C.F.A. level two exam.
 His undergraduate degree is in economics and international relations from the College of William & Mary, and he holds an M.A. in international relations from the University of Oklahoma, and an M.B.A. from Harvard Business School.